MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 ## Examples

-### Example 1: Change a Variable Value Only in a Script
+### Example 1: Change a variable value only in a script

 The following command changes the value of the `$ConfirmPreference` variable in a script.
-The change does not affect the global scope.
+The change doesn't affect the global scope.

 First, to display the value of the `$ConfirmPreference` variable in the local scope, use the following command: